For reviewers

 Download & Review

 You’ll find the Review Files for you to download and review.
 Once you’ve evaluated the files, you'll be asked to enter your review in the review form.
 Review form contains several questions.
 Each question requires grading on scale 1 to 5 (1 being the lowest and 5 the highest score).
 Additional comments, suggestions, annotations can be made under each question in free form.
-We especially value the comments in case you have suggested to the author to modify some aspects of the manuscript or you point to some deficiencies of the paper making it unsuitable to be published.
+We especially value the comments in case you have suggested to the author to modify some aspects of the manuscript, or you point to some deficiencies of the paper making it unsuitable to be published.

 GRADING SYSTEM: